AdguardTeam/LegalDocs/adguard-mail.com/privacy/app.html.md

 ### Technical and interaction data

-The first time the app is launched, you are asked if you want to allow AdGuard Mail to send technical and interaction data.
-If you agree, the following information is sent:
+The first time the app is launched, you will be asked if you want to allow AdGuard Mail to send technical and interaction data.
+If you agree, the following information will be sent:

 - **App configuration and enabled features**
 - **App language**